Exhibition Policies and FAQs

 Each Call for Entry will include an email for an Exhibition Coordinator.
 If you have any questions about the information included in the prospectus, please feel free to contact them directly.
 You can also reach the Exhibition Committee Chair at ExhibitCoord@saqa.com.
 For questions about shipping, please contact William Reker at firstname.lastname@example.org.

 For questions about regional exhibitions, please refer to the prospectus for contact information as it will vary by region.

 Where can I find help filling out the entry?

 If you have specific questions that pertain to the exhibition itself (size requirements, eligibility, etc.), contact the exhibition coordinator listed in the prospectus.
-Each SAQA Call for Entry will include links to helpful videos that explain how to complete the online form and pay your entry fee.

 Do I have to pay an entry fee when I enter or just if I am accepted?

 Each Call for Entry will usually have a fee for entering the exhibition.
 This fee must be paid by everyone, regardless if your artwork is accepted or not.
 Fees can be paid online (credit card or paypal) via www.saqa.com/fees during the entry window.

 What happens if I don't pay my entry fee?